-Defining a healthy diet is difficult, not because a new superfood emerges nearly every week, but because as our body’s change, our eating habits should too.
-Thanks to a difference in metabolic activity, as well as muscle mass, a healthy diet for those in their 20s is drastically different than say someone in their 50s.
-To figure out just what we should eat at every age, we reached out to a few nutritionists for their thoughts on a what a healthy diet looks like for those in their 20s, 50s, and beyond.
+Pinning down what constitutes a healthy diet is difficult, not because a new superfood emerges nearly every week but because as our bodies change, so too should our eating habits.
+Thanks to a difference in metabolic activity as well as muscle mass, a healthy diet for those in their 20s is drastically different than say someone in their 50s.
+To figure out just what we should eat at every age, we reached out to a few nutritionists for their thoughts on what a healthy diet looks like for those in their 20s, 50s, and beyond.

 Since there isn't one diet that suits all (wouldn't that be nice), nutritionists have given us the necessary guidelines for healthy eating at every stage of life.
 From consistent eating patterns in your 20s to an increase in probiotic-rich foods in your 60s, we've compiled the ways in which you should adjust your diet as pertaining to your age.
 For the diet plan nutritionists recommend based on your age, keep reading.

-Most people in their 20s can get away with eating just about anything, but according to Farah Fahad, MS, RD, dietician, just because you can eat processed foods without any upset, that doesn't mean you should.
+Most people in their 20s can get away with eating just about anything, but according to MS, RD, dietitian Farah Fahad, just because you can eat processed foods without any upset doesn't mean you should.
 In fact, Fahad says if you take care of yourself in your 20s—eating well, exercising, and not being abusive to your body—your metabolism is less likely to take a hit, and you are more likely to preserve muscle mass.

-So just what categorizes “eating well" in your 20s?
+So what constitutes "eating well" in your 20s?
 According to Alissa Rumsey MS, RD, CSCS, of Alissa Rumsey Nutrition and Wellness, you should aim to get two to three cups of vegetables a day, as well as one to two servings of fruit and a variety of whole grains, lean protein and healthy fats.
-And, while the food you eat is important, so too is the consistency in which you eat it.
-Being mindful of when you eat, instead of starving yourself and then eating in surplus, is important, as this will set a good foundation for your metabolism and slow its decline says Fahad.
+And while the food you eat is important, so too is consistency.
+Being mindful of when you eat, instead of starving yourself and then eating in surplus, is important, as this will set a good foundation for your metabolism and slow its decline, says Fahad.

 According to Fahad, our metabolism begins to slow between our late 20s and early 30s.
 To account for this slightly lower metabolic rate, Rumsey suggests adjusting caloric intake.
 While counting calories is not necessary, she does say to watch portion sizes and to cut back on processed and high-fat foods, opting instead for fresh vegetables, fruit, lean protein, and whole grains.
-And, while the diet of a 30-year-old doesn't look much different from that of a 20-year-old, Isabel Smith, MS, RD, CDN, recommends adding nuts, seeds, and greens to your diet if you haven't already, as these foods are high in folic acid, which is good for brain health as well as fertility.
+And, while the diet of a 30-year-old doesn't look that different from that of a 20-year-old, Isabel Smith, MS, RD, CDN, recommends adding nuts, seeds and greens to your diet if you haven't already, as these foods are high in folic acid, which is good for brain health as well as prenatal health.

 Your metabolic rate significantly decreases in your 60s and 70s, says Rumsey.
 So you will likely need to decrease calories to maintain your weight.
 To do this, Rumsey recommends filling up on legumes, whole grains, nuts, seeds, and vegetables, as these fiber-rich foods will keep you full for longer while also regulating your digestive system and lowering your risk for heart disease.

-As we age, we lose our appetite as well as our thirst says Fahad.
-Nonetheless, she says it is important not to skip meals and to be mindful of our water intake.
+As we age, we start to lose our appetites as well as our thirst, says Fahad.
+Nevertheless, she says it is important not to skip meals and to be mindful of our water intake.
 Since meals will likely be smaller, Fahad recommends eating foods high in nutrients as well as upping our intake of antioxidants.